 They keep their space clean

-Technically this is a task that should be completed before you tuck yourself in for the night, but Kennedy stresses it's a must in order to start off your day on the right foot.
-Clearing off your workspace might not seem like such a big deal, after all, it's just a few papers and a coffee cup, but it's more about the mental message it sends your brain and confidence.
-"When the mind sees clutter, it elicits shame, guilt, and anxiety, creating confusion and chaos," he explains.
-"If your desk is clean and you sit down to that first thing in the morning—Wow!—a completely different feeling.
-There is a sense of empowerment, a clean slate, and a new beginning."
+Technically this is a task that should be completed before you tuck yourself in for the night, but Kennedy stresses it’s a must in order to start off your day on the right foot.
+Clearing off your workspace might not seem like such a big deal, after all, it’s just a few papers and a coffee cup, but it’s more about the mental message it sends your brain and confidence.
+“When the mind sees clutter, it elicits shame, guilt, and anxiety, creating confusion and chaos,” he explains.
+“If your desk is clean and you sit down to that first thing in the morning—Wow!—a completely different feeling.
+There is a sense of empowerment, a clean slate, and a new beginning.”
 He suggests removing papers, pictures, office supplies, corporate nonsense, books, and whatever else you may store to make room for more creativity.
 Be sure to read up on the 24 things happy people never forget to do.